wjrforcyber/GAMBLE/README.md

 > This is an early stage and WIP case study of a course project related to maze route.
 So lots of problems/decisions are simplified.

 > [!WARNING]
-> 🤡 Currently the performance is quite poor.
-I try to make it a GPU Accelerated Maze Route with BidirectionaL Expansion, but there are not too much CUDA integration, and I do need time to write concrete unit tests.
-> Even for the CPU version, the data processing section needs to be refactored.
-The time cost on partitioned process takes lots of time.
 If you are looking for a complete solution on GPU acceleration on maze route, recommend [GAMER: GPU-Accelerated Maze Routing](https://appsrv.cse.cuhk.edu.hk/~sjlin/GAMER%20TCAD2023.pdf).

 ## Proposed notes